-To change script variables attached to an application, the variables must first be defined within Supervisor Tools Scripts list.
+To change script variables attached to an application, the variables must first be defined within the Supervisor Tools Scripts list.

 Upload new UCCX scripts from Supervisor Tools and link them to UCCX applications.
-Navigate to Scripts link from the left sidebar.
+Navigate to the Scripts link from the left sidebar.

-If you are a supervisor, you’d only be able to see scripts uploaded in Scripts Folder of your workspace.
+If you are a supervisor, you’d only be able to see scripts uploaded in the Scripts Folder of your workspace.
 If the administrator did not define any folder, you’ll be able to see all UCCX scripts.

-To upload a new folder, hover your mouse on ‘+’ icon and click on the folder icon.
+To upload a new folder, hover your mouse on the ‘+’ icon and click on the folder icon.
 Click on the other icon to upload a new script file (.aef).
 Note that one .aef file must not exceed 20Mb in size.

 To quickly find a script, click the search icon on the top and write the name of the script in the search bar.